scottburch/pistol-examples/README.md

 ### Why use Pistol?

+**Rapid Development**
 Pistol is a great way to get an application up and running quickly (rapid development).
-It is also a great solution for proof-of-concept (POC) and working prototype development due to its simple API design.  **With Pistol, you can stop worrying about server communication since all reads and writes are local to the app.** **You can develop the app without a server at all since the app is a peer in the network.**
+It is also a great solution for proof-of-concept (POC) and working prototype development due to its simple API design.  **With Pistol, you can stop worrying about server communication since all reads and writes are local to the app.** **You can develop a running app without a server at all since the app is a peer in the network.**

 If you want to know more about this.
 Look at or read more about the demo code below.

+**Censorship Resistance**

+Since there is no central authority, only the owner of an application can control what data is stored.
+The owner of an application can also choose to release that ability so they can't control access to the application.
+It is the choice of the person creating the application.

 ### How does security work without a central authority?